 While not a requirement, GTA's are encouraged to seek the resources available to them through the Center for Teaching Excellence.
-One of those resources is the Graduate Teaching Academy, a series of courses that seeks to promote adn maintain a standar of teaching excellence amongst graduate students at OU.
+One of those resources is the Graduate Student Professional Development Events, a series of courses that seeks to promote and maintain a standard of teaching excellence amongst graduate students at OU.

 Acceptance as a GTA

 If offered a position as a Qualified Graduate Assistant (QGA) in MPGE, students are allowed a maximum of four semesters of GTA funding.
 Performance as a GTA will be evaluated at the end of each semester, and future appointments will be contingent upon this review and available funding.